 - teach youth how to make post-secondary education a reality.

-The program provides middle, high and alternative school students in Bound Brook with the following services:
+The program provides students in Bound Brook, Bernards, and Manville schools with the following services:

 - weekly workshops on: goal setting; the importance of grades, extracurricular activities, and community service; post-secondary options; ways to pay for college; college and financial aid application process; college life; and stress management, coping skills & journaling.